daqnext/go-smart-routine/README.md

 # go-smart-routine
 ### a safe and smart way to deal with go routine
-### panic redo will make the routine redo again after 30 seconds if any panic happens
+### panic_redo type will make the routine redo again after 30 seconds if any panic happens
-### panic return will quit if any panic happens
+### panic_return type will quit if any panic happens
 ### all panics will be recorded with unix-timestamp